trickstercache/trickster/docs/authenticator.md

     users_file_format: csv # required when users_file is set
     users: # optional embedded users manifest (username: credential)
       user1: red123
-    users_format: plaintext # plaintext is the default format if this value is omitted
     config: # optional provider-specific configs
       showLoginForm: true # with basic auth, causes the browser to show the login form
       realm: custom-realm-name # realm would be example_auth_1 if not overridden here